 We honor our past and rededicate ourselves to the unfinished task of creating a just society.
 We owe it to the children and young people we educate.
 And we believe, as did Dr. Martin Luther King Jr., that people of conscience, acting together, can achieve "justice for all."

-2013 AWARDS DINNER LINKS
+2015 AWARDS DINNER INFORMATIONAL LINKS